bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:24:30

-I guess like the hacky way people are doing that today would probably be with like Key sends and amp right Tony.
+I guess like the hacky way people are doing that today would probably be with like keysends and AMP.
 That's probably the closest tool that people are using.

 Tony: 01:24:43